 All students study Art and Music at Key Stage 3.
 At Key Stage 4, both subjects are among the option choices.
 Classes are mixed ability.
 These subjects are enhanced by broad extra-curricular provision including instrumental tuition, choirs, ensembles, school productions and competitions.

 Modern Foreign Languages is part of our core curriculum at Key Stages 3 and 4.
-All pupils in Year 7 study two languages, French and German.
+All pupils in Year 7 study two languages, French and Spanish.
 Any student able to achieve in a community language is encouraged to enter a GCSE from Year 10 onwards.

 The sixth form offers a broad range of courses at Levels 2 and 3 and all follow a formal programme of General Religious Education.